Skip to content

 To update the homepage, open src/content/home/index.md and start writing the content you want to present.

-Since the home content collection doesn’t have a defined frontmatter type in src/content/config.ts, you don’t need to write any frontmatter.
-Just focus on the main content, and it should work fine.
+Since the home collection doesn’t have a defined schema in src/content.config.ts, you don’t need to write any frontmatter.
+Just focus on the main content, and it will work fine.

-Open src/content/projects/data.json, delete the existing content, and use the following as a base:
+Open src/content/projects/data.json, delete the existing content, and write your own.

 Property (* required)TypeDescription